If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 What makes Liverano different from other tailors?

 As Antonio says, the jacket must exude the passion transmitted by the tailor.
-And this involves a set of details that make a Liverano suit unlike any other.
+And this is achieved through a set of details that make a Liverano suit unlike any other.

-• The shoulder is slightly overhanging to give more stature.
-Visually, it is similar to the Roman shoulder.
-Classic and “clean” therefore.
-No superfluous decorations, no Spalla Camicia in sight;
+- The shoulder is slightly overflowing to give more build.
+Visually, it is close to the Roman shoulder.
+Classic and "clean" therefore.
+No superfluous decorations, nor Spalla Camicia in sight;

-• There is very little padding (shoulder padding).
-This is a characteristic that is still quite rare in France, but here too, with blogging, the trend should be reversed in the years to come.
+- There is very little padding (shoulder padding).
+This is still a fairly rare feature in France, but here too, with blogging, the trend should reverse in the coming years.
 Yes, yes, you will see;

-• A rather low chest pocket to highlight the collar and lapel;
+- A rather low chest pocket to highlight the collar and the lapel;

-• Three-button jackets in general, but worn like two-button jackets by “rolling” the lower part of the lapels.
-We then speak of a “fake three button” jacket.
+- Three-button jackets in general, but worn like two-button jackets by "rolling" the lower part of the lapels.
+This is called a "fake three-button" jacket.

-A Liverano suit remains lighter in its construction than a Roman suit, but nevertheless more structured than a Neapolitan suit.
+A Liverano costume remains lighter in its construction than a Roman costume, but nevertheless more structured than a Neapolitan costume.

-Of course, to achieve a certain harmony, each detail is studied as part of a whole: it is a clever mix of proportions between the shoulders, the lapels and even the collar.
-For example, the wide lapels counterbalance the overflowing shoulders, yes!
+Of course, to achieve a certain harmony, each detail is studied as part of a whole: it is a clever mix of proportions between the shoulders, the lapels or even the collar.
+For example, the wide lapels counterbalance the overflowing shoulders, yes indeed!

-Liverano materials, each more beautiful than the other
+Liverano materials, each one more beautiful than the last

-The materials come from Zegna, Draper's or even from the French company Dormeuil.
-You will notice that the fabrics used are more colorful, lighter in fact, than those that can be found in the North of Italy where dark gray is the majority.
+The materials come from Zegna, Draper's or even from the French Dormeuil.
+You will notice that the fabrics used are more colorful, lighter in fact, than those found in the North of Italy where dark gray is the majority.

 Beyond the technical details, what are the characteristics of the Florentine House?

-You should know that Antonio always has the last word.
-He lets the customer express themselves and offer what they like.
-Antonio pretends to agree but, in the end, he will always choose.
+You have to know that Antonio always has the last word.
+He lets the client express himself and suggest what he likes.
+Antonio pretends to agree but, in the end, he is always the one who will choose.
 Always.
 Of course, Antonio is clever: he does not impose his vision of things, he manages to convince the client gently.

 And as mentioned above, you cannot choose your fabric in open bar mode.
 This choice will rather be made according to your own characteristics. and your desires, a tweed suit for example.